cezeike39/CICD-PROJECT/ANSWER.md

 The above stages (1 to 4 ) is what is called continuous integration which is aimed at continuously testing our code for bug issues and hence we can detect this earlier.

+# stage 5: Testing in UAT enviroment
+In this stage, after the completion of continuous integration processes, further test is required to check for the application performance, integration, regression, load balance and etc. which is usually done at in staging/UAT environment before it is taking to production.
+If the processes are manaully done whereby a manual approval is required, it is termed a continuous delivery otherwise it is termed continuous deployment.

+# stage 6: Deployment Stage
+This is final stage of the CICD process and after these applications have been deploying into the application server.
+Here to achieve high  availability, and sacalability for each of the 3 services (A, B and C).
+The below design will be considered.

+# 1. Availability:
+each of the services may be placed in 2 different availabilty zones and also backup them up in another region.
+This however comes at cost.
+The choice would largely depends on our priority.

+# 2. Scalability:
+The services are placed behind auto scaling group in which we can automatically scale the server in which they are running.
+Each servie